tc39/proposal-pattern-matching/README.md

 #### <a name="variable-matcher"></a> > Variables

-Plain variables in a `match` will be bound to their associated value and made available to the body of that clause.
+Plain variables in a `case` will be bound to their associated value and made available to the body of that clause.
 If the variable is already bound in the surrounding scope, it will be shadowed.
 Values inside variables are never matched against directly -- use a guard instead.